coocos/k8s-k3d-notes/README.md

 ## Why settle for one?

 Currently our Flask application is running in a single pod.
 If you delete the pod using `kubectl delete pods/pod-example`, then that particular pod and the application as a whole is gone.
-Kubernetes neither re-creates the pod nor runs multiple replicas of it by default.
+Kubernetes neither recreates the pod nor runs multiple replicas of it by default.
 To do that, you need to use a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/).
-ReplicaSets essentially allow you to define how many copies of a stateless application you want and delegate the details to Kubernetes.
-Kubernetes will monitor how many replicas are running at a given time and if there are too many or too few, it will correct the situation by scheduling more pods to nodes or deleting excess pods.
+ReplicaSets essentially allow you to define how many copies of a pod you want and delegates the details to Kubernetes.
+Kubernetes (or [controllers](https://kubernetes.io/docs/concepts/architecture/controller/) within Kubernetes to be exact) will monitor how many replicas are running at a given time and if there are too many or too few, it will correct the situation by creating more pods or deleting excess pods.

 ### Creating a ReplicaSet